aleksgaisov/binance-stepper-bot/README.md

 ![Generalized Algorithm](img/flowchart.jpg)

+For more detailed information - see the source code.

 #### Step and Spread

 In order to set the optimal values inside config file you should first get a brief idea of how do the orders are being generated and how do the values of **step** and **spread** affect them.